MemoAct: Atkinson-Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation: METHOD

 \subsection{Conditional Diffusion-Based Action Decoder for Action Generation}

 We formulate the action generation process as a conditional denoising procedure.
 Specifically, the action decoder progressively eliminates noise sampled from a Gaussian distribution $\mathcal{N}(0, \sigma^2 I)$ to reconstruct the clean action.
-Conditioned on the memory-augmented token $F_{C}^t$, the denoising update at step $k$ is defined as:
+Conditioned on the memory-augmented embedding $F_{C}^t$, the denoising update at step $k$ is defined as:

 where $\epsilon_\theta$ denotes a UNet-based \cite{unet} noise predictor, while $\alpha$ and $\gamma$ serve as hyperparameters governing the diffusion schedule.
-In this work, we employ the DDPM \cite{ddpm} as our noise scheduler.
+In this work, we employ DDPM \cite{ddpm} as our noise scheduler with 100 sampling steps.
 Accordingly, the training objective minimizes the Mean Squared Error (MSE) between the predicted noise and the ground-truth noise $\epsilon_k$: